Sendicate/sendicate-templates/README.md

 ### Usage

-Just put variable same as in name attribute like
+Just put variable same as in name attribute like:

     {text:greeting}

 NOTE: For images also can be set dimensions.
 For example

     {image:logo(100x100!)}
     {image:logo(30x40)}

 In this case it will return same image but with different sizes

 To get the URL of the original image use:

     {image_url:logo}

 #### Example of real usage: